Biometeorology Lab

 The general objective of the project is to analyse the transport of N (nitrogen), P (phosphorus) and TOC (organic carbon), and denitrification intensity in north temperate agricultural catchments.
 The specific targets are to explain: 1)the relationships between the N and P losses and landscape factors; 2) trends in TOC runoff from north temperate catchments during 1992–2010 with the impact of climate, water chemistry, soil, and land use change; 3) denitrification activity with ecological parameters; 4) the activity dynamics of denitrification with landscape elements.
 We also intend to create and validate a catchment denitrification model and N and P indexes for the small agricultural catchments (< 5000 km2) in Estonia.
 The hypotheses are: 1) The N and P losses are positively correlated to land use intensification and negatively correlated to the functioning of riparian buffer zones; 2) TOC trends and denitrification acivity dynamics correlate with the respective environmental parameters; 3) Denitrification activity differs significantly between arable upland, adjacent riparian wetland, and their interface, indicating hot spots; 4) The Estonian N and P index describes >75% of the nutrient runoff from the small agricultural catchments in Estonia during 2007–2012.
 In international cooperation, we intend to acquire data on TOC runoff and other data from catchments under temperate climate.
 We will perform Mann-Kendall’s trend analyses and utilise land use change parameters correlate with trends in TOC.
 In order to analyse denitrification activity, we plan to establish 15 transects corresponding to a gradient of soil moisture conditions at the upland-riparian interfaces in the agricultural landscapes of Estonia.
 In every sampling location, we will analyse the soil and the gas.
 We will upscale the data into a landscape-scale model.
 This analysis will utilise the laboratories and the geoinformatical capacity of the Department of Geography.
 The project is planned for four year during the period 2012–2015.
 Seven principal investigators will be active, including the project leader and two doctoral students of environmental technology.

-Project participants: Kaido Soosaar
+PI: Kaido Soosaar

 Funding: Estonian Science Foundation